CLI

 shelve run -- <command> [args]

 The double-dash is conventional — anything after -- is passed verbatim to your command.
-For simple npm-style scripts, shelve run dev works too: it uses ni to detect your package manager and run the script.
+For npm-style scripts, shelve run dev resolves the script from package.json and runs it directly (without a package-manager wrapper that prints ELIFECYCLE on Ctrl-C).

 How it works

-1. Shelve reads your token (from the OS keychain or the XDG config file), resolves your team / project / environment, and fetches the variables for that env.
+1. The CLI reads your token (keychain, XDG file, or SHELVE_TOKEN), resolves team / project / environment, and fetches variables (or reads the encrypted cache).

-2. The variables are spliced into a fresh environment map and merged onto your process's environment.
+2. Variables are merged into a fresh environment map layered on process.env.

 Examples